 Europe is crowded in summer- thats just a fact.
 But you can do your best to dodge the worst of the crowds by planning ahead.
 While many people say not to go to Europe during July and August, there are plenty of exceptions.
 For example, this is a good time to go to Paris, since its packed in both June and September for trade shows and conventions.
 In France and Italy (along with other European countries) many cities partially shut down.

 As a tourist, this is unlikely to impact you, unless you suddenly need a dentist.
 Youll still be able to take in the main tourist sites with no issues.
-It may also be a good idea to rent a car so you dont need to worry about navigating public transport in certain countries.
+It may also be a good idea to rent a car (you can check out Webjet) so you dont need to worry about navigating public transport in certain countries.